Listen to This Audio to Get a Full Overview in Two Minutes

 - 8.5″ x 11″

-These four sizes cover about 85% of Political Mail we process so this might be the short answer you are looking for.
+These four sizes cover about 85% of the Political Mail for political postcards we process, so this might be the short answer you are looking for.

-A – This one can be a bit nerve-wracking as soon as it is asked.
+Answer: This one can be a bit nerve-wracking as soon as it is asked.
 The two biggest inputs required to answer this question are budget and preparation.
-If you have a print-ready design art file and the mailing list, smaller quantities, 2500 – 100,000 can be printed digitally and mailed in one or two days.
-Digital printing is more expensive in the higher quantities but is the best way to go for quantities under 25,000.
+If you have a print-ready design art file and the mailing list, smaller quantities, 2500 – 100,000, can be printed digitally and mailed in one or two days.
+Digital printing is more expensive in higher quantities but is the best way for quantities under 25,000.
 If you do not have artwork ready or you need more than 100,000, plan on 3-5 days for printing and mail production.
 This does not include USPS processing and in-home delivery time.

-Q- Is the stuff I hear about in the news about slower delivery or unreliable delivery true?
+Question: Is the stuff I hear about in the news about slower or unreliable delivery true?

-A – Treading on a delicate subject here as I do not want this to become a hot button issue, the short answer from our experience is yes.
-Now, with that being said, our statistical analysis on the mail we have been producing and mailing, shows a delay of about 1 to .75 days longer when compared to the last election cycle in 2018.
-Presidential election cycles have more mail so it is consistent with the increased volume in this election cycle to anticipate a delay.
-Currently, our recommendation is to mail one day prior to your target drop date (that day we deliver mail to the USPS).
+Answer: Treading on a delicate subject here as I do not want this to become a hot-button issue, the short answer from our experience is yes.
+That said, our statistical analysis of the mail we have been producing and mailing shows a delay of about 1 to .75 days longer than the last election cycle, 2018.
+Presidential election cycles have more mail, so anticipating a delay is consistent with the increased volume in this election cycle.
+We recommend mailing one day before your target drop date (that day we deliver mail to the USPS).

-A- Yes.
-This sounds like the simplest question and answer so far but again, it’s a bit more complex.
-Seasoned Political mailers have list sources that provide them with the exact criteria they are looking for.
+Answer: Yes.
+This is the simplest question and answer but is more complex.
+Seasoned Political mailers have lists of sources that provide them with the exact criteria they seek.
 For example, one of the most common lists sought for a Political Mailing is a list of voters that have voted in the last several general elections and what party affiliation.
-Another example, a list provided by the municipality the election will take place in.
-These lists are very helpful to know who in the electorate has not mailed in an early ballot so your campaign can target these voters.
-For some campaigns, party affiliation is not as important as demographic information like age, gender, zip code, income, etc. Demographic lists are more common for local to hyper-local Propositions.
-Saturation lists, just like the name sounds, you are mailing to every address on a postal carrier’s route, can also be an option for specific campaign types.
+Another example is a list provided by the municipality the election will occur in.
+These political mailing lists are very helpful to know who in the electorate has yet to mail in an early ballot so your campaign can target these voters.
+For some campaigns, party affiliation is less important than demographic information like age, gender, zip code, income, etc. Demographic lists are more common for local to hyper-local Propositions.
+Saturation lists, as the name sounds, you are mailing to every address on a postal carrier’s route, which can also be an option for specific campaign types.

 Our Suggestions for Political Mailings:

-- Local mail should be delivered to the USPS 2-4 days prior to your desired in-home date
+- Local mail should be delivered to the USPS 2-4 days before your desired in-home date

-- State mail should be delivered to the USPS 3-5 days prior to you desired in-home date
+- State mail should be delivered to the USPS 3-5 days before your desired in-home date.

 - National mail should be segmented into geographical areas, with the mail that is furthest away delivered to the USPS first, deliver the midrange mail 1-3 days later, and local mail last.
 This strategy produces a closer in-home date for all the mail.

 - Find out the EXACT date when the Absentee ballots in your election will be mailed to voters.
 You need to have your first Political Mailing planned to arrive just before (1-2 days) or just after (1-2 days) these ballots are mailed out.
-Elections can be decided within the first 10 days of Absentee voters receiving their ballot so it is critical that you are in front of them with your mailing at this time.
+Elections can be decided within the first 10 days of Absentee voters receiving their ballot, so you must be in front of them with your mailing at this time.

-- Segment your voters into groups, if appropriate, by a demographic, psychographic, geographic, or any other way you can to tailor your messaging to each group
+- Segment your voters into groups, if appropriate, by demographic, psychographic, geographic, or any other way you can to tailor your messaging to each group.

 - Find a good printing and/or mailing company you feel comfortable with.
-Interview them by asking questions of years of experience, assessment of the current area they typically deliver mail, are they a USPS Seamless mailer?
+Interview them by asking about years of experience and assessment of the current area where they typically deliver mail, and they are USPS Seamless mailers.
 Can they meet your goals?
 Do they want to work with you?
-What type of capabilities and capacity do they have?
+What type of capabilities and capacities do they have?

 - Can they help you respond quickly to last-minute hit pieces by the opposition?
-This is a critical component of your campaign success when the clock is ticking to November 7th.
+This is critical to your campaign success when the clock is ticking to November 7th.

-- Some printing and mailing vendors have “spies” that can alert opposition to a hit piece that is being produced and will mail soon.
+- Some printing and mailing vendors have “spies” that can alert opposition to a hit piece being produced and will mail soon.

 - Ask your mail house if they provide you the USPS Postal Receipt, a PS 3602 form, that documents the handoff from your mailing vendor to the USPS.
 It contains critical details such as the date mail was delivered to the USPS, the total number of mail pieces delivered, and the total postage cost for the mailing.
 This is a Legal document that a quality mailing company should provide any Client.
 Gone are the days of a mailer answering your “When did it mail?” question and never really knowing if the answer you receive is correct.

-- Remember, after your mailing vendor delivers the mail to the USPS and the USPS accepts it, in-home arrival time is not the responsibility of the mailer so please be kind to your vendor if they did what your service level agreement (SLA) called for.
+- Remember, after your mailing vendor delivers the mail to the USPS and the USPS accepts it, the in-home arrival time is not the mailer’s responsibility.
+Please be kind to your vendor if they did what your service level agreement (SLA) called for.

 - Mail Tracking.
 Use a vendor that provides USPS mail tracking reports.
 This allows you to see updates on your Campaign as it progresses through the USPS system.

-- Ask your printing and mailing vendors if they are doing any work for your opposition, you will have to be specific about the opposition like Candidate names.
-Some will disclose this and some will not.
-It is worth asking to decrease the chance that opposition can be tipped off about your mailing without you knowing it.
+- Ask your printing and mailing vendors if they are doing any work for your opposition; you must be specific about the opposition, like Candidate names.
+Some will disclose this, and some will not.
+It is worth asking to decrease the chance that the opposition can be tipped off about your mailing without you knowing it.

 Again, these are our recommendations, not a guarantee.
-There are so many factors that influence delivery you really never know when the mail will be delivered.
-For example, we have delivered local mail at Marketing Mail postage rate to the USPS and it was in-home the next day.
-We have also delivered local mail and it was in-home in 5 days.
+So many factors influence delivery; you never know when the mail will be delivered.
+For example, we delivered local mail at Marketing Mail postage rate to the USPS, and it was in-home the next day.
+We have also delivered local mail, which was in-home in 5 days.
 State mail can follow a similar pattern.
-It is critical when planning state, or larger geographic mailing areas, to discuss a plan with your mailing partner is critical.
+When planning state, or larger geographic mailing areas, discussing a plan with your mailing partner is critical.
 The USPS is taking more time to deliver mail this election cycle than in 2018.
 Statistically, the difference is slight and can be overcome by working closely with your mail house, especially Seamlessly qualified mailers.
 This was informative and helpful.
 Ballotpedia is a great resource for a general overview of what’s happening in Ballots and Voting.